e-Roundtable on Catalyzing Rapid Social Transformation

 There is considerable agreement on what has to change (e.g. collective behavior change that causes unsustainable production and consumption patterns, climate emergencies or biodiversity loss) and some agreements about the need for accelerating change in consciousness (from mindshifts to paradigm shifts to an inquiry into emerging new civilizations).
 But there are many institutional actors who have not yet recognized the importance of process and are preoccupied with where and what rather than how.
 Rarely do discourses and knowledge exchange focus on this how of approaching and (collectively) leading (small and) large systems change across the boundaries of institutions, nations, cultures and mindsets.

-This workshop intends to fill this gap by focusing on how we can consciously accelerate social transformation.
+The first e-workshop tried to fill this gap by focusing on how we can consciously accelerate social transformation.
 There is an urgent need to understand how best to design, steward and lead transformative change process that accelerates collective behavior changes and structures towards widespread adoption and implementation of a global sustainability paradigm.

 - Bring together thought leadership and collective action approaches to designing and leading transformative change processes.